 - Visual design: The most obvious design aspect involves working on the visual side of the app.
 Users want your application to be not only useful but also aesthetic.

-This three aspects reflect the main idea of app design, but at the same time it is far more complicated process.
+These three aspects reflect the main idea of app design, but at the same time, it is a far more complicated process.
 It includes more parts and phases that form total cost of designer work.
 Let’s now describe them in detail.